How to Prepare for the Casper Test to Get Into Medical School (2026)

-Learn what’s covered, when to take it, and how to study.
-Plus, Casper practice test questions and answers
+Learn what the Casper test covers, when to take it, and how to study for it.
+Plus, Casper practice test questions and answers!

 What is the Casper test?

-The test developers claim that traditional methods for evaluating applicants’ personal characteristics (e.g., personal statements and other essays, letters of recommendation, and standard interviews) are ineffective.
-They also claim that Casper provides adcoms with a reliable measure of professionalism, ethics, communication, and empathy.
+The Casper developers claim that traditional methods for evaluating applicants’ personal characteristics are ineffective, such as personal statements, other essays, letters of recommendation, and standard interviews.
+They also claim that Casper provides adcoms with a reliable measure of soft competencies, such as professionalism, ethics, communication, and empathy.

 Which medical schools require the Casper test?